-We expect that the net proceeds from this offering, together with our cash, cash equivalents and restricted cash as of March 31, 2014, will fund our operating expenses and capital expenditure requirements through , which we expect will enable us to fund our ongoing clinical trials of INOpulse for PAH, INOpulse for PH-COPD and BCM through completion and fund our planned Phase 3 clinical trial program of INOpulse for PAH.
+We expect that the anticipated net proceeds from this offering, together with our cash, cash equivalents and restricted cash as of September 30, 2014, will fund our operating expenses and capital expenditure requirements through , which we expect will enable us to complete our ongoing clinical trial for BCM, to fund the first trial in our planned Phase 3 clinical development of INOpulse for PAH and to fund our operating expenses and capital requirements for at least the months.
 We have based these estimates on assumptions that may prove to be wrong, and we may exhaust our capital resources sooner than we expect.
 In addition, the process of testing product candidates in clinical trials is costly, and the timing of progress in clinical trials is uncertain.
 Because our product candidates are in clinical development and the outcome of these efforts is uncertain, we cannot estimate the actual amounts that will be necessary to successfully complete the development and commercialization of our product candidates or whether, or when, we may achieve profitability.
 Our future capital requirements will depend on many factors, including:

-- the progress and results of our clinical trials of INOpulse for PAH, INOpulse for PH-COPD and BCM; - our ability to manufacture sufficient supply of our product candidates and the costs thereof; - discussions with regulatory agencies regarding the design and conduct of our clinical trials and the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution for any of our product candidates for which we receive marketing approval; - the number and development requirements of any other product candidates we pursue; - our ability to enter into collaborative agreements and achieve milestones under those agreements; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - our expenses as a stand-alone company; and - the extent to which we acquire or in-license other products and technologies.
+- the timing, progress and results of our ongoing and planned clinical trials of INOpulse for PAH, INOpulse for PH-COPD and BCM; - our ability to manufacture sufficient supply of our product candidates and the costs thereof; - discussions with regulatory agencies regarding the design and conduct of our clinical trials and the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution for any of our product candidates for which we receive marketing approval; - the number and development requirements of any other product candidates we pursue; - our ability to enter into collaborative agreements and achieve milestones under those agreements; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - our expenses as a stand-alone company; and - the extent to which we acquire or in-license other products and technologies.